 Iron is mostly obtained from minerals hematite and magnetite.
 In smaller degrees, it can also be obtained from the minerals taconite, limonite and siderite, according to Jefferson Lab.
 Iron has four different allotropic forms, which means that it has four different structural forms in which atoms bond in different patterns, according to Los Alamos National Laboratory.
 Those forms are called ferrites, known as alpha (which is magnetic), beta, gamma and omega.

-- If you ever wondered why blood is red, you may want to know that iron has in fact a lot to do with its color.
-The red hue of blood cells comes from the interaction between iron and oxygen, according to the University of California, Santa Barbara.
+- Blood is red because of the interaction between iron and oxygen, according to the University of California, Santa Barbara.
 The blood looks red because of the way in which the chemical bonds between the two elements reflect light.

 - Pure iron is actually soft and malleable, according to the University of Denver.